When Your Crucial Scripts Go Dark: Demystifying "Blocked:Other"$ and the Power of Proxying

 Benefits of Proxying:

-- Bypasses Client-Side Blockers: The primary advantage is circumventing ad blockers and privacy extensions, as the initial request appears as a first-party request to your own domain.
+- Bypasses client-side blockers: The initial request looks like a first-party request to your own domain.

 Conclusion